 Ergotamine Tertrate Uses

-This combination medication is used to treat or prevent a certain type of headache (vascular headaches such as migraine headaches and cluster headaches).
-Ergotamine helps narrow widened blood vessels in the head, which reduces the throbbing effects of vascular headaches.
+This combination of medication treats or prevents a specific type of headache (vascular headaches such as migraines and cluster headaches).
+Ergotamine helps narrow widened blood vessels in the head, reducing vascular headaches’ throbbing effects.

 Why is Ergotamine Tartrate medication prescribed?